nskinkel/oppy/README.md

 A few of the major "noticeable" simplifications that directly impact regular usage include:

 - oppy doesn't know how to recover from RelayEnd cells sent because of reasons like EXIT_POLICY.
 In these cases oppy just closes the stream, so this can sometimes look, to the user, like oppy is just not working.
 - oppy doesn't currently calculate circuit build timeouts or try to rebuild slow circuits (or circuits which become unresponsive).
 Again, this can look to the user like oppy has stopped working (e.g. web pages may stop loading if a stream gets assigned to a slow/unresponsive circuit).
 - oppy doesn't yet put a timeout on downloading server descriptors, so sometimes this will hang if oppy chooses a bad V2Dir cache.

-For a more complete list of the simplifications oppy makes, see simplifications.md.
+For a more complete list of the simplifications oppy makes, see: simplifications.md.